Shaheer12345678/ucalgary-hack4health-2023/README.md

 - `docs/architecture.md` — overview of Flutter + Firebase architecture used in the event.
 - `docs/user-stories.md` — problem framing & personas.
 - `docs/mock-data.json` — small sample of reminder data format.
+- `screens/` — placeholder wireframes (PNG) you can replace with real screenshots later.